barohcambridge/website/content/games/index.md

 We have plenty of board games dotted around the venue that you're welcome to grab and play while you drink.
-As with our collection of [retro consoles](#consoles), all of our board games are free for you to use so please help yourself!
+As with our collection of [retro consoles](#consoles), all of our board games are free for you to use, so please help yourself!

 ![Cards Against Humanity](images/cardsagainsthumanity.jpeg)